How to Plan your Perfect Wedding Budget

 • Do your research about what it costs to host an event in your area.
 If you don’t have the time or energy to figure this out - hiring a wedding planner is key.
 We know exactly what catering, photography, and venues cost depending on the type of celebration, guest count, location and more.

 • I’m sure you’ve heard the old myth that if you tell vendors you’re throwing a birthday party instead of a wedding that they will charge less?
 This is FALSE!
 Why?
 Because they are two completely different animals!
 Why do weddings cost more than a birthday party?
 Because weddings are a full day from 9am to 1am.
 During the course of that day you will have activities like getting hair and makeup done in a hotel, then transporting all of your guests to the venue.
 Generally rental times are longer because you need to fit in a ceremony, cocktail hour and dinner.
 And you will be feeding all of your guests and supplying liquor to those gets for the majority of the rental time.
 You will also need to have tables, chairs, linens and all of the table tops items (china, flatware, glassware) for each of those guests.
 Plus flowers, a photographer and/or videographer who is there for 8 hours, and your attire.
 Compare that to a birthday party and you can see that they are two entirely different events.
+Oh, and birthday parties aren’t usually 6 hours long with ceremonies that need to be flipped into receptions!

 2. Set your Guest List